Faculty Records (University of Maine). Howard (Michael) Papers

 The Committee also produced a report of its findings and recommendations amongst which was to bar the CIA from recruiting on campus.
 Subsequent resolutions brought to the Faculty Senate to ban the CIA from recruiting at the University of Maine were defeated in a February 28, 1990, vote.
 However, both the Faculty and Student Senates did recommend policies condemning covert recruitment on campus.
 In May 1990, the Faculty Senate also accepted proposals that would require, upon request, outside recruiters to schedule a public forum to discuss the recruiting organization's policies and practices; that members of the University of Maine community should report any relationships they have as recruiters for the CIA; that the Careers Center should exercise leadership to expand and enhance opportunities for students to consider a broader range of ethical issues and personal values in their career planning; and that all employers seeking to recruit on campus and any university units that host recruiters should comply with the University of Maine's non-discrimination policies.

-Other subjects covered by the material in this record group are opposition to additional ROTC programs on the Orono campus (1990-1991).
-Professor Howard led opposition on the grounds of the ROTC discriminating against students based on their sexual orientation and conflicting with the University of Maine's policy on nondscrimination.
+Other subjects covered by the material in this record group are opposition to a visit to the University of Maine by the National Security Agency in 1986 and additional ROTC programs on the Orono campus (1990-1991).
+Professor Howard led opposition on the grounds of the ROTC discriminating against students based on their sexual orientation and conflicting with the University of Maine's policy on nondiscrimination.
 And the Nuclear Freeze movement in the United States during the 1980s to secure an agreement between the U.S. and Soviet governments to halt the testing, production, and deployment of nuclear weapons and which Professor Howard was a member of (1982-1985).
 Professor Howard led the Nuclear War Discussion Project at the University of Maine, which was funded by grants from the Maine Humanities Council, and consisted of 40 programs in 8 cities in Maine (1983-1984).
 Professor Howard also led efforts for a public hearing for an "Act to Amend the Nuclear Issues Clearinghouse Law" in the state of Maine (1985).

 There is also a folder in the record group featuring letters from writer, teacher, and antiwar activist Mitchell Goodman who resided in Temple, Maine in the 1980s and a notebook and diary written by Robert F. Threadwell, who was a professor of philosophy at the University of Maine.